 What exactly is the UVM Summer Academy and University of Vermont Pre-College Summer Program?

-This isn’t a summer camp — students participate in a packed week of fun and immersive college experiences while on campus, followed by a serious academic commitment to a real college class taught by UVM’s expert instructors.
-Students will leave the program with transferable credits and a sense of confidence that truly prepares them for college.
+This isn’t a summer camp —students will leave the program with a sense of confidence that truly prepares them for college.

-How is the 5-week summer college campus program structured?
+How is the one-week summer college campus program structured?

 Aimee: The UVM Summer Academy is designed to maximize both in-person and academic learning.
-The program begins with one intensive residential week on UVM’s campus.
+The program is built around one intensive residential week on UVM’s campus.
 During this phase, students enjoy a summer college campus program, living in dorms, forging friendships, and beginning their college journey together.

-After this immersive introduction, students transition into four weeks of a summer class of their choice through UVM Summer U, available online from early July to early August.
+After this immersive introduction, students can choose to enroll in four weeks of a summer class of their choice through UVM’s Summer U, available online from early July to early August.
 This arrangement lets students build peer relationships and gain independence learning how to navigate a college campus and schedule, and then focus on the academic aspect through Summer U classes.

 What happens during the on-campus week of the UVM Summer Academy?